 APPRENTICESHIP TAX

-The Montpellier-Nîmes Faculty of Medicine offers a wide range of medical and paramedical training courses, with students distributed between the Montpellier and Nîmes Health Campuses, with all the facilities required for modern teaching, continuing the 800-year tradition of excellence.
+The Montpellier-Nîmes Faculty of Medicine offers a range of medical and paramedical courses, with students spread across the Montpellier and Nîmes Health Campuses, which are equipped with all the facilities needed for modern teaching methods, continuing a tradition of excellence that dates back 800 years.

-Your Apprenticeship Tax is essential for us to train tomorrow's healthcare professionals.
+Your apprenticeship tax is essential for us to train our healthcare professionals of tomorrow.

-Choose the Faculty of Medicine and don't forget to give us your TA balance via the SOLTEA platform!
+Choose the Faculty of Medicine and don't forget to assign your TA balance to us via the SOLTEA platform!

 SUPPORT